jdhao/blog_source/bracketed_paste_mode.md

 For plain Vim, see [this post](https://vi.stackexchange.com/q/25311/15292) on how to enable bracketed paste mode.
-If you are using Neovim, bracketed paste mode in builtin, if your terminal supports it, you do not need to do any setup.
+If you are using Neovim, bracketed paste mode in built-in, if your terminal supports it, you do not need to do any setup.
 Neovim will just work, see also `:h bracketed-paste-mode` inside Neovim.

 # Ref